 One of the best parts of being outdoors during the summer is getting to experience the natural world around you.
 Our outdoor education program is a great way to learn more about nature and how to live in it.
 From bay studies to outdoor cooking, the activities are focused on appreciating our environment and learning how to appropriately interact with it.
 Kids are so technologically driven these days; we hope to expose kids to alternative activities that they can enjoy in the great outdoors.
 Open to all ages.

 If you can think of a sport we probably play it at Tockwogh.
 Our goal with our athletics programs is to teach basic skills in a fun way.
 It is camp after all, and we enjoy being able to play.
-The following are sports we offer: moutain biking, archery, tennis, soccer, baseball, softball, voleyball, touch rugby, cricket, flag football, lacrosse and basketball.
-In addition to the traditional sports we also have some Tockwogh favorites like matball, dogdeball, and floor hockey.
+The following are sports we offer: mountain biking, archery, tennis, soccer, baseball, softball, volleyball, touch rugby, cricket, flag football, lacrosse and basketball.
+In addition to the traditional sports we also have some Tockwogh favorites like matball, dodgeball, and floor hockey.
 If you have your own equipment you are welcome to bring but do not need to.

 Sometimes called the Challenge Course, this is another activity campers do not generally have the opportunity to participate in outside of camp.
 At Tockwogh, all of our 6th and 7th grade campers (Chickasaw and Iroquois villages) spend a day each session out on the Challenge Course with their cabin group.
 The day is spent focusing on a combination of team and individual challenges.
 Campers get to test their mental and physical limits while being safely monitored by our well-trained staff at all times.
 This is an excellent opportunity for building relationships and leadership skills.